 However, she did not explain why she wanted to sit on a board, other than being capable.
 I asked her again why she wanted to sit on a board; she was already doing (and being paid well for) the same as what she wanted to do as a non-executive director.
-Further, I pushed to suggest that, as a NED, she would not be getting in to the detail that she really enjoyed and that she believed was the reason that she would be appointed in the first place.
+Further, I pushed to suggest that, with a board directorship, she would not be getting into the detail that she really enjoyed and that she believed was the reason that she would be appointed in the first place.

 In this situation, she had misread the role of a board director and had not properly assessed her own working style.
 In fact, she was an autonomous decision maker who, as a consultant, was tasked to make things happen.